ajithpunnakula/mlzoomcap-capstone2/README.md

 ### Usage Example

 To test the endpoint, send a POST request to `/predict-breed` with the following JSON payload format:
+(use the test instructions above, the below is just for quick reference)
 ```bash
 curl -X POST "http://127.0.0.1:8000/predict-breed" \
     -H "Content-Type: application/json" \